Maslosoft/Zamm/README.md

 # Zamm
-Zamm is a documentation module
+Zamm is a documentation tool